|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 Third, I asked Sally if she could change this rule in her journal and refer back to it during the week.
-Sally chose to change the rule to ‘be optimistic’.
-She stated, "The number times I get angry seems to be less."
+Sally chose to change the rule to "be optimistic."
+She stated, "The number of times I get angry seems to be less."
 The journal of Inner Rules allowed Sally to see how she was making herself angry with inner rules derived from a myth.
 The journal also allowed Sally to see how she was benefiting from changing her inner rules.

-On this track, we discussed five myths that perpetuate anger.
+In this section, we discussed five myths that perpetuate anger.
 They are history of rejection leaves a client with feelings of impending rejection, letting go of anger means conceding defeat, no one understands the client’s problems, the client doesn’t deserve to be happy, and there is nothing to look forward to anymore.

-On the next track, we will discuss how other emotions create anger.
-The five areas we will discuss pride influences anger, fear’s effects on anger, loneliness creates anger, and anger can reflect inferiority feelings.
+In the next section, we will discuss how other emotions create anger.
+The five areas we will discuss are pride influences anger, fear’s effects on anger, loneliness creates anger, and anger can reflect inferiority feelings.